zero-bytes-given/site/content/en/blog/season_one/Henry_Quaye.md

 ---

-Henry Quay made his name in Open Source in an unconventional manner while he was in high school.
-After cutting his teeth working in cybersecurity at Microsoft, he now works at the Linux Foundation helping create LFX.
+Henry Quaye cut his teeth working in cybersecurity at Microsoft, and he now works at the Linux Foundation helping create LFX.